Times Square: Pedestrian plaza

 On February 26, 2009, Mayor Michael Bloomberg announced that traffic lanes along Broadway from 42nd Street to 47th Street would be de-mapped starting Memorial Day 2009 and transformed into pedestrian plazas as a trial until at least the end of the year.
 The same was done in Herald Square from 33rd to 35th Street.
 The results were to be closely monitored to determine if the project was successful and should be extended.
 Bloomberg also stated that he believed the street shutdown would make New York more livable by reducing pollution, cutting down on pedestrian-vehicle accidents, and helping traffic flow more smoothly through the Midtown street grid.

 The pedestrian plaza project was originally opposed by local businesses, who thought that closing the street to cars would hurt business.
 The original seats put out for pedestrians were inexpensive multicolored plastic lawn chairs, a source of amusement to many New Yorkers; they lasted from the onset of the plaza transformation until August 14, 2009, when they were ceremoniously bundled together in an installation christened Now You See It, Now You Don't by the artist Jason Peters, and shortly afterward were replaced by sturdier metal furniture.
 Although the plaza had mixed results on traffic in the area, injuries to motorists and pedestrians decreased, fewer pedestrians were walking in the road, and the number of pedestrians in Times Square increased.
 On February 11, 2010, Bloomberg announced that the pedestrian plazas would become permanent.

 The city started rebuilding the plaza in 2010, hiring the design and landscaping firm Snøhetta to permanently replace Broadway's roadway with custom-made granite pavers and benches.
 By December 2013, the first phase of the Times Square pedestrian plaza had been completed at the southern end of the square in time for the Times Square Ball drop on New Year's Eve.
 The project was originally intended to be completed by the end of 2015.
 The entire project was finally completed just before New Year's Eve 2016.
 Some safety bollards were also installed as part of the renovation to prevent vehicular attacks or collisions on the sidewalk.
 After a 2017 vehicle-ramming attack, there were calls to install more bollards along Times Square.

 Times Square's pedestrian plaza is frequented by topless women (with painted breasts) called "desnudas", as well as costumed characters, who typically panhandle for tips.
 The pedestrian plaza became a source of controversy in the summer of 2015 because of a large number of complaints about the topless women and panhandling characters.
-Although neither of these activities was illegal, opponents believed that the panhandlers' presence was detrimental to the quality of life in the area.
+Although neither of these activities are illegal, opponents believed that the panhandlers' presence was detrimental to the quality of life in the area.
 There were calls from Police Commissioner Bratton and Mayor Bill de Blasio to remove the plaza, although Manhattan Borough President Gale Brewer opposed the proposal.
 In June 2016, work started on "pedestrian flow zones" where no one was allowed to loiter, as well as "activity zones" where costumed characters were allowed to perform.